 Certifications

-Because many medical assistant openings are considered entry-level, certifications are not necessary to land the job.
+Because many medical assistant openings are considered entry-level, certifications and extensive postsecondary education are not necessary to land the job.
 However, they’re something to consider if you want to move up in this career path.

 The three main certifications in the medical assistant field are: